Water-mixable oils can be a friendlier option when painting at home.

 Another way to avoid solvents in the studio or your home is to use traditional oils but replace the solvent with linseed or safflower oil.
-You can use linseed oil to loosen the paint and to clean brushes.
+You can use linseed oil to loosen the paint and make it more fluid.
 But be aware that adding more oil will slow drying and you may have a hard time continuing to add oil for the fat-over-lean rule if you paint in layers.
 Using alkyd mediums can help with this because they are faster drying and flexible, but you will need to wash your brushes straight away as alkyd medium can be hard to clean out of brushes without solvent if it has started to dry.
 You can avoid using solvents to clean your brushes and palette when using traditional oils by cleaning with linseed or safflower oil.

 Some artists use water-mixable oils for mono printing, alone or in mixed media paintings with watercolours.
 A small amount of gum Arabic from the watercolours should not interfere with the oil paint, gum Arabic is an ingredient in some oil painting mediums.
 But be aware that you will still need a surface suitable for oil painting, so if using paper you will need an oil painting paper or to prime your paper.